ulfschneider/ulfschneider.github.io/_pages/xg.md

 This correcting value needs to be added to the f-stop value of your filter entry in the Exposure Guide.
 If you have taken, for example, the filter image with a Big Stopper wich has a theoretical f-stop of 10, and you needed to brighten you image by 0.5 f-stops, your new f-stop value will be 10.5.
 If you needed to darken your image by 0.5 f-stops, your new f-stop value will be 9.5.

-Technique 2: take experimental images by changing the exposure --
+Technique 2: Take experimental images by changing the exposure --

 ![Xg calibrate filter](/i/xg/xg_calibrate_filter.jpg){:.LHOP}